7 Types of Non-Sterile Compounds

 Oral pharmacy compounds are commonly used for hormone replacement therapy (HRT), pain management, pediatric and veterinary medicine, and patients with swallowing difficulties or medication sensitivities.

-The most common compounded liquids are solutions, suspensions, emulsions and syrups.
+The most common compounded liquids are solutions, suspensions, emulsions, syrups and capsules.

-Solutions: A solution is a homogenous liquid preparations where the active ingredient (API) is fully dissolved in a solvent.
+A solution is a homogenous liquid preparations where the active ingredient (API) is fully dissolved in a solvent.
 The solvent is usually water, however there are also other solvents that may be used such as glycerin, alcohol or propylene glycol.
-Solutions are widely used in pharmacy for oral, topical, ophthalmic, otic, and parenteral drug delivery
+Solutions are widely used in pharmacy for oral prescriptions, but you will also see them used for topical, ophthalmic, otic, and parenteral drug delivery.

 Characteristics of a Well-Formulated Solution: